Answering 'when do I receive funds from a house sale' and what to do if you need your funds faster...

 The answer to this will be different for each individual situation and their solicitors.
 The best way to get an idea of how long it will take for the solicitor to release funds on completion day is to look at the pre-agreed ‘completion statement’.

 If in the completion statement, you have stated you have a lot of outgoings after the sale of your property, then it will take a little longer for you to receive funds.
-For example, if you have to pay off a mortgage, legal fees, cost of your next house, then it will take the solicitor slightly longer to release the funds to you.
+For example, if you have to pay off a house repayments, legal fees, cost of your next house, then it will take the solicitor slightly longer to release the funds to you.

 In most cases, funds are transferred using electronically using CHAPS banking system, which will mean the money is transferred almost instantly and so will be able to be released much faster.
 If, on the rare occasion, your buyer is paying by cheque, it can take a few days for the full funds to be with your solicitor and so naturally will take longer.